MRyderOC/us-stock-market-overview/README.md

 * These scripts and notebooks were built using [finviz](https://finviz.com/screener.ashx) data.
 * Thanks to [Mike](https://github.com/mtodisco10) who helped me with this project.

+## Online view
+You can find the app on streamlite cloud as well [here](https://share.streamlit.io/mryderoc/us-stock-market-overview/main/MarketOverview.py).